 Of course we were pleased to receive such high praise :-)

-But note: The material we introduce you to in this course is not very difficult to understand, and if you are smart enough to be admitted to study for a degree in any subject at CityU you are smart enough to understand the material in this course.
+Note: The material we introduce you to in this course is not very difficult to understand, and if you are smart enough to be admitted to study for a degree in any subject at CityU you are smart enough to understand the material in this course.
 However, there is nevertheless a lot going on your brain, so you will need to learn quite a lot of material.
 So if you are lazy or are already overloaded, do not take this course!

 The marks distribution from the last offering of this course reflects this: Over a third of our students got A grades overall (including students with business majors or other arts faculty majors) but 10% of our students failed, simply because they did not revise.